Visit Jackson Recognizes Small Businesses During NTTW

 Foot Print Farms is located at 4945 South Drive.
 Visit them online at footprintfarmsms.com.

-Keith Richardson owns Conkrete Kickz Sneaker Boutique in West Jackson near Jackson State University.
+Keith Richardson owns Conkrete Kickz Sneaker Boutique, now located in Fondren.

 A longtime sneaker fan, Richardson was living on the Mississippi Gulf Coast when a “job offer I couldn’t refuse” called him to Jackson.
 He worked with Foot Locker part-time (“for the discount,” he said) until he formed his business plan and opened his own store.